Muisca economy: Trade

-Every four days markets were active in Bacatá, Hunza, Zipaquirá and Turmequé.
-Cultura Muisca - Comercio y Arte Other important market settlements were Chocontá, Pacho, Tocancipá, Funza and Somondoco.
+Important markets were held in various areas of the muisca territory.
+The largest muisca chiefdom at the moment of the arrival of the Spaniards, Bacatá, did not, however, have markets, differently from the other muisca chiefdoms and confederations.
 According to Pedro Simón, the Muisca held markets every eight days.
 Sorocotá, along the Suárez River was a major market town for trade with the Guane where gold from Girón and the Carare River area was traded for emeralds from Somondoco.
 Also tropical fruits that didn't grow on the high plateau in the Andes were sold here.
 The town of La Tora, present-day Barrancabermeja, was important for trade with the Caribbean coast and the major source for the highly regarded marine snail shells, elaborated with gold by the Tairona.
+Exchange with non-chibchan groups was not conducted in chiefly cercados, but in certain, agreed places.